Carl Walter: Botanical work

 From the 1890s until his death in 1907, Walter was head of economic botany at the Technological Museum in Melbourne.

 In 1906, Walter described a new subspecies of the orchid Diuris punctata in The Victorian Naturalist, based on plant material collected at Mount Arapiles by St. Eloy D'Alton.
 He named it Diuris puncata var. d'Altoni, subsequently revised to daltoni.

 Photography

-Walter set up a photographic studio in Melbourne, promoting himself as a "Country Photographic Artist" or "Landscape Photographic Artist" and many of his images were reproduced as woodcuts in contemporary journals.
-For a twenty-year period starting from about 1862, he would periodically travel to eastern and alpine regions of Victoria with camera equipment and camping gear in a backpack.
+Walter set up a photographic studio at 45 Bell Street, Fitzroy, Melbourne, promoting himself as a "Country Photographic Artist" or "Landscape Photographic Artist" and many of his images were reproduced as woodcuts in contemporary journals.
+As early as 1865 he submitted a report on the "Salmon Tanks in Badger Creek" to the Illustrated Australian News.
+For a twenty-year period starting from about 1862, he would periodically travel to eastern and alpine regions of Victoria with camera equipment and camping gear in a backpack; "the whole weighing about fifty pounds.”